skupperproject/refdog/input/resources/access-token.md

 A set of named conditions describing the current state of the resource.

+- `Redeemed` - The token has been exchanged for a link.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes</td><tr><th>See also</th><td><a href="{{site_prefix}}/topics/resource-status.html">Resource status</a>, <a href="https://maelvls.dev/kubernetes-conditions/">Kubernetes conditions</a></td></table>